niyatip/WDC-textbot/README.md

 7. Create instances of the services that are used by the application.
 If you already have instances of the Alchemy Language service, you can use that instances and its API key:

-     - Create an instance of the [Conversation][conversation] service by running the following command:
+     - Create an instance of the [Conversation](http://www.ibm.com/watson/developercloud/doc/conversation/) service by running the following command:

         cf create-service conversation free conversation-service

-    - If you do not already have one, create an instance of the [Alchemy Language](alchemy-language) service by running the following command:
+    - If you do not already have one, create an instance of the [Alchemy Language](http://www.ibm.com/watson/developercloud/alchemy-language.html) service by running the following command:

         cf create-service alchemy_api free alchemy-language-service

         **IMPORTANT:** This application performs best when you use an Alchemy API key that supports high transaction limits.
 The free Alchemy API key has a limit of 1000 transactions per day.
 You can upgrade to the Standard or Advanced Plan of the Alchemy API service to obtain a key that supports more than 1000 transactions per day.
 To upgrade to the Standard or Advanced plans, you will need to add a credit card to your Bluemix account.
 For plan and pricing information, click [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

-    - Create an instance of the [Weather Insights service](weatherinsights) by running the following command:
+    - Create an instance of the [Weather Insights service](https://console.ng.bluemix.net/docs/services/InsightsWeather/index.html) by running the following command:

         cf create-service weatherinsights Free-v2 weatherinsights-service

-    - Create an instance of the [Cloudant NoSQL database](cloudantNoSQLDB) service by running the following command:
+    - Create an instance of the [Cloudant NoSQL database](https://cloudant.com/) service by running the following command:

         cf create-service cloudantNoSQLDB Lite cloudantNoSQLDB-service